-One famous example of a signature that uses a single name is Pablo Picasso.
+Pablo Picasso is a famous example of a signature that uses a single name.
 The famous painter created a signature with a strong graphic element, reflecting his creativity, genius, and self-confidence.
 Using only his last name along with the underline shows strong character.

 Straight Signature With Emphasized Initials

 Some people use the first letters of each name for emphasis, such as Virgin’s Richard Branson.
-The initials are clear, but the rest of his name is illegible, which in truth makes it more unique and harder to forge.
+The initials are clear, but the rest of his name is illegible, making it more unique and harder to forge.
 His signature has no slant, which indicates a calm and cool nature that doesn’t buckle easily under pressure.

 Get Started With an Online Signature Maker

 If you want your electronic signature to capture the unique qualities of your original signature, you could search for an online signature maker.
 These apps are an ideal tool to help you customize and create signatures for all purposes, whether you want to sign your digital documents or simply send an email with a more personal touch.